puppetlabs/puppetdb/documentation/puppetdb_connection.markdown

 The default value is false.

+### `include_catalog_edges`

+This setting tells the PuppetDB terminus whether or not it should include resource edges in catalogs sent to PuppetDB.
+For users who do not need catalog edge information, this can improve the performance of PuppetDB command processing.
+If you do not want to store information about catalog edges, set this value to `false`.

+The default value is true.

 ### `include_unchanged_resources` (PE only)

 > **Warning:** This setting is intended for use only in Puppet Enterprise (PE).